SAFFRON: Adaptive online FDR control

 which can be compensated for by adaptively `discarding' these p-values.
 This

-option is called by setting discard=TRUE
+option is called by setting discard=TRUE, which is the same algorithm

 as ADDIS.